fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 Well, if you don't have Windows 11 but have 10 for example, then you can just use "ttf-ms-win10-auto" instead.

-In fact, there are bunch of options to choose from [here](https://wiki.archlinux.org/title/Microsoft_fonts) depending on which version of Windows or Office you have.
+In fact, there are bunch of options to choose from [here](https://wiki.archlinux.org/title/Microsoft_fonts) depending on which version of Windows and/or Office you have.
 You can just use that package instead.
 Beware that you need your installation media ready for those "non auto" packages.

 ## Desktop Environment, Display Manager and Customization